 Walk In COVID Vaccination Clinics for This Week (06/12/2021 - 12/12/2021)

 Chadwell Medical Centre – 1 Brentwood Road, Chadwell St Mary, RM16 4JD

-Clinics are open to everyone over the age of 16 (and those 12-15 that are eligible) to attend for their first vaccination or second vaccination (first dose must have been at least 8 weeks prior to receiving the second dose).
+Clinics are open to everyone aged 16 and over to attend for their first vaccination or second vaccination (first dose must have been at least 8 weeks prior to receiving the second dose).

 There is no need to make an appointment, just turn up and get vaccinated.